Tesselay/edu_project-collection/README.md

 You can play singleplayer or local multiplayer.
 In singpleplayer you can create a character, again with stat system classes, now with level system and randomly generated characters.
 You play on a field where you can move between fields, which either have an empty room, healing room, monster fight, boss fight or end boss fight.
 Has multiple difficulties.
 Multiplayer pits two players against each other on an empty playfield.
 Every player has units, which can attack enemy units.
 ```
 ### Exam 3
 ```
-Third assignment and 'release' of Text-RPG, with multiple additions and written with classes.
-Multiple files.
+Third exam of first year.
+OOP Text-RPG with additional functionalities.
+Added random events, weapons and improved fight system.
+Uses extensive ingame menu, with ability to create multiple characters, create groups and add characters to them, as well as save them to a file.
+Lacks boss fights.
 ```
 ### Exam 4
 ```